WillWelker/bash-scripts/pi-setup/README.md

 # Pi Setup Script
 This project forked from a project called Remove Bloatware on the Raspberry Pi by @raspberrycoulis.
 Rather then keeping a backup of my initial setup Pi image, I use this script to automate as much as I can.
 First, Remove unused seftware from Raspberry Pi.
-This will remove the storage hogging programs and some other often never-used tools including:
+This will remove the storage hogging programs that I don't currently use on the Pi.

 --great software, just not needed for my Node-Red projects
 1. Wolfram Engine
 2. Libre Office